matt-winzer/react-inbox-new/README.md

 ## Objectives

-* Mark messages as 'selected' in React Inbox
+* Toggle messages as 'selected' in React Inbox
   - Use an event handler to capture the click event on checkbox
+  - Pass the messageId of the message that was selected to handler
   - Update state on front-end

 ## Notes